 - Keep your Mini updated with latest APP and firmware versions;

 - Always fly with freshly charged warm batteries;

 - Prior to take-off, check aircraft and propellers for cracks or sign of wear;

 - Always use genuine propellers and flight batteries;

 - Make sure the battery bay’s flap is secured properly;

-- Compass calibration should be performed every-time you change the flight zone or required by APP;
+- Compass calibration should be preformed every-time you change the flight zone or required by APP;

 - Set the RTH Altitude before taking off;

 - Keep magnetic metal objects away from your MM while it’s powered on;